JuliaAstro/XPA.jl/README.md

-# Julia interface to XPA Messaging System
+# A Julia interface to the XPA Messaging System

 This [Julia](http://julialang.org/) package provides an interface to the [XPA Messaging System](https://github.com/ericmandel/xpa) which provides